 Weâ™ll laugh at each otherâ™s jokes (even the bad ones).
 Weâ™ll hello and high five.
 Weâ™ll celebrate milestones and acknowledge the value of spirituality in healing.

-As a Clinical Pharmacist you need to know how to:
+As a Clinical Pharmacist you will need to know how to:

 We hire people, not resumes.
 But we also expect excellence, which is why we require:

-At least one (1) year of experience in acute care pharmacy is preferred and/or a completion of a pharmacy residency program.
+At least one (1) year of experience in a hospital pharmacy setting, preferred

 Your next move.